 This shiny organic gem is formed within molluscs such as oysters and mussels when a tiny piece of sand gets inside the molluscs shell.
 A shiny and lustrous substance called nacre is secreted around the object in order to protect the soft internal surface of the creature.
 As the grain of sand is coated over and cover with nacre, a pearl is formed.

 Mussels usually make freshwater pearls and oysters usually make saltwater pearls.
-Pearls are unique in that they are the only gemstone that is made by living animals.
+Whether it is freshwater pearls or saltwater pearls, pearls are unique in that they are the only gemstone that is made by living animals.

 Fascinating Facts About Pearls